Government Complex No. 1, Pyongyang: Overview

+The complex is situated roughly between Somun, Changgwang, Chollima and Haebangsan streets.
+It include administrative buildings as well as mansions and luxury residences for high dignitaries of the regime and government members (like Residence No. 15).
+The entire complex is surrounded by a wall.

+The secure nature of the complex has led some commentators to describe it as "Pyongyang's Forbidden City".

 The complex includes the seat of the secretariat and the central meeting hall of the Workers' Party of Korea.
 It was reported in October 2019 that many high-rise windows facing the complex had been blocked out for security.
 The complex saw large construction activity in 2019.
-Satellite images showed construction activity between February and April 2020; an old building that was thought to be the private clinic of the North Korean leadership had been torn down and construction had begun on a new, larger building with multiple rooms.
+Satellite images showed construction activity between February and April 2020.
+An old building that was thought to be the private clinic of the North Korean leadership had been torn down and construction had begun on a new, larger building with multiple rooms.